Skip to main content

 Benefits of Being a Dental Hygienist

-Another perk to work as a dental hygiene professional is that compared to being a dentist, the work schedule may be more predictable and less demanding.
+Another perk to working as a dental hygiene professional is that compared to being a dentist, the work schedule may be more predictable and less demanding.
 While the BLS reports many dentists work evenings, weekends and on-call hours, dental hygienists can work more flexible schedules.6 If you want to work part-time, that’s another option dental hygienists have.7

 When considering a career in a dental office, you may be wondering what is better: dental assistants or dental hygienists?
 The fact of the matter is that the two roles are very different.
 A dental assistant works closely with a dentist to help with patient care.
 A dental hygienist, on the other hand, works closely with patients to do the bulk of the work of a routine dental appointment.